Synechi/41189-Reflective-Portfolio/Reflective Portfolio.md

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

 Blah, blah, blah

+This week I observed:

+- A
+- B
+- C

 ### What would I do better next time and with what anticipated results?